 2. Physical activity

 Physical activity is vital for preventing lifestyle diseases.
 Aim for at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous exercise per week.
-Exercise helps maintain a healthy weight, improves cardiovascular health, and boosts overall well-being.
+Exercise helps maintain a healthy weight, improve cardiovascular health, and boosts overall well-being.

 Regular physical activity is one of the most important things you can do for your health.
 Being physically active can improve your brain health, help manage your weight, reduce the risk of disease, strengthen your bones and muscles, and improve your ability to do everyday activities.